gotd/td/README.md

 ## Example

-You can see `cmd/gotdecho` for echo bot example with
+You can see `cmd/gotdecho` for echo bot example.

 ## Reference